-I am Labour’s Shadow Secretary of State for Digital, Culture, Media and Sport, and serve in Keir Starmer’s Shadow Cabinet.
-Prior to the 2019 election, I was a member of the Digital, Culture, Media and Sport Select Committee for three years.
+I am currently Labour’s Shadow Secretary of State for Wales, and serve in Keir Starmer’s Shadow Cabinet.
+Prior to this, I served as Labour’s Shadow Secretary of State for Digital, Culture, Media and Sport and I was also a member of the Digital, Culture, Media and Sport Select Committee for three years.

 I have also been a member of the Justice Select Committee, the Standards Committee, the Privileges Committee and the Business, Innovation and Skills Select Committee.